microsoft/azuredatastudio/extensions/data-workspace/README.md

 ## Telemetry

 This extensions collects telemetry data, which is used to help understand how to improve the product.
 For example, this usage data helps to debug issues, such as slow start-up times, and to prioritize new features.
-While we appreciate the insights this data provides, we also know that not everyone wants to send usage data and you can disable telemetry as described [here](https://github.com/Microsoft/azuredatastudio/wiki/How-to-Disable-Telemetry-Reporting#how-to-disable-telemetry-reporting).
+While we appreciate the insights this data provides, we also know that not everyone wants to send usage data and you can disable telemetry as described [here for Azure Data Studio](https://github.com/Microsoft/azuredatastudio/wiki/How-to-Disable-Telemetry-Reporting#how-to-disable-telemetry-reporting) or [here for VS Code](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting).

 ## Privacy Statement